 Email.
 It started as as something wonderful; a magical way to communicate with others instantly, no matter where they were in the world.
 It would revolutionise the way we do business.

 Well, it did do that.
 However, it also opened a new whole world of pain and stress that no one really saw coming.
-Having an email management strategy has become as vital to professional success as having an awesome design portfolio or knowing how to network.
+Having an email management strategy has become as vital to professional success as having an awesome design portfolio, decent web hosting service (seriously, it takes the stress out of managing a website) or knowing how to network.

 Read on for designers’ strategies for managing the ceaseless stream of email pouring into your inbox.
 You never know, Inbox Zero could be within reach.

 “I try to use tools and technology effectively,” says Pivot Design’s Brock Haldeman.
 “I use filters to help prioritise and organise incoming mail.
 I use spam filtering, unsubscribing and black-listing to minimise junk.
 Any remaining mail that comes through are the ones that are generally most important and since there aren’t nearly as many, they’re much easier to stay on top of.”